Chapter Forty Five

 Janah decided a year ago to buy the place outright.
-The couple who owned it are elderly, it only rents a few months a year and is frozen in all winter.
+The couple who owned it are elderly, it only rents a few months a year and is snowed in all winter.
 Nikko and Mrs. Epstein researched the value, five hundred acres of Canadian wilderness, a five thousand square foot cabin.
 The rental value is almost nil.
-Access is by boat, it operates off solar power, generators and propane.
+Access is by boat, it operates off generators and propane.
 The couple said they wanted a million Canadian, Janah paid it with no counter.
 They are a dignified, kind couple, married sixty years, too old to deal with the cabin, kids have no interest, we were a godsend.
 Mrs. Epstein said the best guess of value was eight hundred thousand primarily because there was no road.
-We considered that a plus, paid the million gladly.
+We consider that a plus, paid the million gladly.
 Since no one rents it now, we did a major overhaul, upgraded to solar, have the generators in an underground bunker so deep there’s no noise or vibration at the surface.
 Propane runs the stoves and heats the cabin and water, we expanded the kitchen, added two bedrooms, installed new bathroom fixtures and rainfall showers.
 The couple, fishing guides who own a bait and tackle shop, continue to bring us over via houseboat, and keep us provisioned.
 They also arrange for maintenance.
 We gave them the money to upgrade their docks, buy a new houseboat and expand their store.
 They now have the biggest business on the lake.
 The deal is simple, keep the cabin in working order, no matter the weather, open it up and air it when we or our guests come up.
 Guide fishermen elsewhere.
 Seal it shut when unoccupied, lock down the storm shutters, send Nikko a bill.

 They were ecstatic, like a gift from heaven, we get expert maintenance and watchful eyes on our property.